dragon531024/testreadme/README.md

 - Clone the repo: `git clone https://github.com/perawitkh/project.git`.
 - `npm install --save --legacy-peer-deps`

-## Documentation

-The documentation for the Material Kit is hosted at our [website](https://demos.creative-tim.com/argon-dashboard-react/#/documentation/overview).

 ## File Structure

 Within the download you'll find the following directories and files: